tomjoht/learnapidoc/_docs/managing_developer_portal/docapis_measuring_impact.md

 {{cb}} If there are multiple paths to a solution, the documentation describes the simplest path (though other possibilities might be briefly mentioned). {{cb-end}}

-{{cb}} Users are able to follow the documentation by themselves without relying on peer or customer support.
-A large number of support cases or forum threads containing questions that could have been answered in the documentation would indicate that users aren't self-reliant on the docs. {{cb-end}}
+{{cb}} Users can follow the documentation by themselves without relying on peer or customer support.
+A large number of support cases or forum threads containing questions that could have been answered in the documentation would indicate that users aren't self-sufficient through the docs. {{cb-end}}

 {{cb}} A [getting-started tutorial](docapis_doc_getting_started_section.html) is provided for users to get started in an end-to-end way with the product, producing a sample output that builds their confidence. {{cb-end}}

-{{cb}} [Code samples](docapis_codesamples_bestpractices.html) showing sample ways to use the API (or tools) are provided.
+{{cb}} [Code samples](docapis_codesamples_bestpractices.html) showing sample ways to use the API (or similar tools) are provided.
 In more robust scenarios, a [sample app](docapis_sample_apps.html) might serve as a reference implementation for users.
-(Ideally, the documentation should refer to different aspects of the reference implementation.) {{cb-end}}
+In cases where a sample app complements the documentation, the documentation should refer to different aspects of the reference implementation.) {{cb-end}}

 {{cb}} Code samples are appropriately commented, either with inline comments, comments that preface or follow the sample, or both.
-Long code samples with no explanation aren't just dropped in.{{cb-end}}
+Long code samples with no explanation aren't just dropped in. {{cb-end}}

-{{cb}} If the core audience is familiar with some details, the documentation doesn't explain information already understood by that audience but might link to more resources for details, or hide more elaboration in collapsed sections.
-The documentation's technical level is appropriate to the *target audience* but might not serve every possible audience (e.g., total newbies to a programming language might struggle with documentation intended for developers already experienced in that language). {{cb-end}}
+{{cb}} The documentation's technical level is appropriate to the *target audience* but might not serve every possible audience (e.g., total newbies to a programming language might struggle with documentation intended for developers already experienced in that language).
+Usually, general concepts in a programming language that you assume the audience knows are not explained in the documentation.
+Instead, your company's product, configuration, and usage are covered in the context of the programming language.
+One exception is when the implementation requires a non-standard process or workflow that merits some explanation. {{cb-end}}

 {{cb}} A one-pager [quick reference](docapis_doc_quick_reference.html) is available for the documentation so that users can get up and running quickly.
 The one-pager also allows users to quickly get a sense of the essential information and tasks for the tool or service. {{cb-end}}
 </ul>

 ### Completeness